trivago/jcha/README.md

 ## Building
-Build requires Java 7 and Maven.
+Build requires Maven and Java 8 (or Java 7, see below).
 All other dependencies are pulled in by Maven.
 ```
   mvn package
 ```

+### Building with Oracle JDK 7
+Requires adding JavaFX to pom.xml.
+For this you need to uncomment the corresponding section containing the jfxrt dependency.
+See http://zenjava.com/javafx/maven/fix-classpath.html why this workaround is necessary.

+### Building and running with OpenJDK7
+OpenJDK7 does not always ship with JavaFX included.
+Not recommended, use OpenJDK8 instead.
+If you really must, then the minimum is to copy a jfxrt.jar to JDK_HOME/jre/lib/ext/ .

 ## Running
 You can run jcha directly from the build directory